Lebanon slips deeper into crisis after Safadi withdrawal

 But Hariri, aligned with Gulf Arabs and the West, has said he will return as prime minister only if he can form a cabinet composed of specialists who can attract international support.

-Global ratings agency S&P flashed a warning on Lebanon on Friday, lowering its foreign and local currency sovereign credit ratings deeper into junk territory to ‘CCC/C’ from ‘B-/B’.
+Global ratings agency S&P flashed a warning on Lebanon, lowering its foreign and local currency sovereign credit ratings deeper into junk territory to ‘CCC/C’ from ‘B-/B’.

+Lebanon’s banking association said it had agreed a set of temporary directives for commercial banks that include a $1,000 cap on weekly withdrawals from U.S. dollar accounts.
+The steps were intended to standardize the work of banks amid the country’s “exceptional circumstances,” it said.

-Bank staff said they would continue a nationwide strike on Monday that has kept banks shut.
-The strike is over safety fears as depositors demand access to their money.
+Bank staff plan to continue a nationwide strike on Monday over safety fears as depositors demand access to their money.

 Reporting by Tom Perry and Laila Bassam; writing by Eric Knecht; editing by William Maclean and Angus MacSwan